fflnvb/InstaLike/README.md

 ## So, you like pictures automatically with that script, but how do I get followers?

 Psychology is doing the rest.
-People who see someone liking their photo are getting your attention and might either be interested in your account regarding the content or just expect a follow-back and then hit the "follow"-button.
+People who see you liking their photo are giving you their attention and might either be interested in your account regarding the content or just expect a follow-back and then hit the "follow"-button.

 ## Did it really work?
 Just try it yourself, the script is simply replacing human interaction.
 Reenacting the performance of the script will probably give you the same result, but it's a waste of valuable time.
 I first did it on my own and came up with the idea to automate it.
 It was amazing to wake up in the morning and see that I gained up to 60-100 Followers within a night.